luisamesty/orangebanktest/OrangeBookWiki/TestChallengeComments.md

     - Continuos Integration (Jenkins)
     - GitHub Repository.
 I have had experience as a developer based on Open Source ERP Idempiere.
 Particullary this ERP lacks a litle on Testing procedures, because most java plugin development is based on community developed legacy code, started on 1999 as Compiere and forked on iDempiere on 2008.
-Idempiere is based on Java JPA persistence, making it compatible for Oracle an PostgreSQL.
+Idempiere is based on Java JDBC persistence, making it compatible for Oracle an PostgreSQL.
 So my experience on Hibernate is relatively recent, based as selft-taught and developer curiosity.
 On the APPS developed, there are some Database validations, that must be done on hibernate project table annotations model.
 Instead of this, i used an script to solve temporaryly some table constrains.
 I recognize it is not a good practice, specially on ORM development.
 At this moment I have prepared two APPs and a wiki for covering the most with Test Challenge, and I am still working to complete debug it.